material-admin/doc-material-components/toggle-button-examples/Web-toggle/web-button-example.md

 Add an icon to your `mdc-button` instance using the following steps:

-1. In your HTML file, reference the font library you would like to use (we recommend the [Material Icons](https://material.io/tools/icons/) from Google Fonts):
+1. In your HTML file, reference the icon font library you would like to use (we recommend the [Material Icons](https://material.io/tools/icons/) from Google Fonts):
     ```HTML
     <head>
       <link rel="stylesheet" href="https://fonts.googleapis.com/icon?family=Material+Icons">